-Philip Kellogg, a senior physics major, can attest to the importance of the personal attention he’s received.
+Philip Kellogg, a Physics major, can attest to the importance of the personal attention he’s received.
 “The professors not only know your name but also know you as a person.
-They are always willing to help you with homework, applications, scheduling, or any academic issues.
+They are always willing to help you with homework, applications, scheduling or any academic issues.
 Not only are they willing to help, they are actually around to do so.”

-Cara Hardy, a junior biochemistry and molecular biology major, has also been supported by faculty during her time at Otterbein.
-“Dr. John Tansey has helped me write research proposals to get funding and given me the opportunity to present my research at the 2013 American Society for Biochemistry and Molecular Biology annual meeting in Boston.
+Cara Hardy, a Biochemistry and Molecular Biology major, has also been supported by faculty during her time at Otterbein.
+“Dr. John Tansey has helped me write research proposals to get funding and given me the opportunity to present my research at the American Society for Biochemistry and Molecular Biology annual meeting in Boston.
 He opens the door and lets you make the choice of whether or not you’ll walk in.”

 That’s a major difference for your studies at Otterbein.
 It really is personal here.

-Otterbein offers 75 majors and 44 minors, including a variety of science and technology majors such as biochemistry and molecular biology, zoo and conservation science, equine science, and computer science, as well as the new systems engineering program.
+Otterbein offers more than 70 majors and 40 minors, including a variety of science and technology majors such as Biochemistry and Molecular Biology, Zoo and Conservation Science, Equine Science, and Computer Science, as well as the new Systems Engineering program.

-Launched in fall 2015, the systems engineering major will combine the principles of mechanical, industrial, and electrical engineering.
-The program will focus on task-oriented team projects, which will create truly engaging learning exercises where students consider all aspects of the problem as parts of a system and apply theory, economics, and practical and cultural experiences to find solutions.
+Launched in fall 2015, the Systems Engineering major combines the principles of mechanical, industrial, and electrical engineering.
+The program focuses on task-oriented team projects, which create truly engaging learning exercises where students consider all aspects of the problem as parts of a system and apply theory, economics, and practical and cultural experiences to find solutions.

 Some schools call their curriculum the “general education” requirements.
 Otterbein’s academic curriculum is anything but general.